DanNov99/TicTacToe/NOTES.md

 ~~ - TODO: Make it green ~~

 ## Pomodoro 4
-- TODO: Create test and function that picks valid move based on available spots
+~~ - TODO: Create test and function that picks valid move based on available spots ~~ ~~ - TODO: Make it green ~~

+## Pomodoro 5
+- TODO: Create test and function that decides if there is a winner or is it a draw
 - TODO: Make it green